AmmoCore/AmmoReloaded/doc/build-linux.md

 <b>Ubuntu / Debian:</b>

- 	sudo apt-get install git qt4-qmake libqt4-dev build-essential libboost-dev 	libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb ++ - dev libqrencode-dev
+ 	sudo apt-get install git qt4-qmake libqt4-dev build-essential libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb++-dev libqrencode-dev

 If you have an error installing qt4-qmake (Arises on Ubuntu 14.04.2 and possibly in other versions)